The majority of the leadership style you come across concern themselves with it whereas distributed leadership style does not.

 - Organizations also get to focus the skill learnings, improvements, and modifications on the specific basis of a particular role or person.

-- It allows companies or individuals to develop proper and structured planning for their business.
+- It allows companies or individuals to develop proper and structured planning for their businesses.

 Guided Distribution

-- Now, this is more aligned with the distribution model of leadership and management in an organization.
+- Now, this is more aligned with an organization’s leadership and management distribution model.

-- In the Guided Distribution model, an organization can rely on more than just its structure.
+- An organization can rely on more than just its structure in the Guided Distribution model.

 - It primarily focuses on developing better relationships in a mutually-engineered workplace environment.

-- Certainly, the best step to bring together the skills and talents of an organization together.
+- Certainly, the best step is to bring together an organization’s skills and talents.

 - This is the most advanced form of delegation and the basic but effective form of distribution management and leadership.

-- It focuses primarily on investing in the people of the organization, not seeing them just as human resources or talents.
+- It focuses primarily on investing in the organization’s people, not seeing them just as human resources or talents.

 Emergent Distribution